shayanderson/go-project/README.md

 - `True(condition bool)` — asserts that the given condition is `true`
 - `Type(a, b any)` — asserts that the types of `a` and `b` are the same

-### Test Package
+### Testing Assertion Helpers

-The `service/assert/test` package provides a set of assertion functions for testing purposes.
+The `internal/test` package provides a set of assertion functions for testing purposes.
 These functions help ensure that certain conditions are met during tests, and if not, they trigger `t.Fatal` with a message and stack trace.

 Example: